Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/actions.md

 **Example:**

-Better not to use it unless absolutely necessary and replace with one of the hooks `jet-engine/ajax-handlers/before-call-handler`, `jet-engine/ajax-handlers/before-do-ajax`, `jet-engine/ajax-handlers/referrer/request`
+Better not to use it unless absolutely necessary and replace it with one of the hooks `jet-engine/ajax-handlers/before-call-handler`, `jet-engine/ajax-handlers/before-do-ajax`, `jet-engine/ajax-handlers/referrer/request`

 ## jet-engine/callbacks/register